yeah568/blog/_posts/video-encoding-part-1.md

 - h264
 ---

-Last year, I did an internship at Broadcom, where I learned a lot about the way modern video formats work.
-However, that took a *lot* of time to acquire, since seemingly ever article I found required some level of pre-existing experience.
-The aim of this series is just to introduce you to the concepts needed to get your foot in the door.
+In 2015, I did an internship at Broadcom, where I learned a lot about the way modern video formats work.
+However, that knowledge took a *lot* of time to acquire, since seemingly every article I found required some level of pre-existing experience.
+With this series of posts, my goal is to lay down the foundation needed to get your foot in the door.
 For the first post, I'll start with YUV - the foundation of video.

+You may be familiar with the way

 YUV exploits the fact that the human eye is more sensitive to changes in luminance, or brightness, than it is to changes in colour.
+This means we can